SRI-CSL/PLambda/README.rst

 Dependencies
 ------------

-Python 2.7 is desired, though it might work on most pythons.
+Python 3.7 is what this branch is ported to, though it might work on most pythons.
 You will need the antlr4 runtime:

 |
-| ``pip install antlr4-python2-runtime``
+| ``pip install antlr4-python3-runtime``
 |